-[TLS] specifies a fixed maximum plaintext fragment length of 2^14 bytes.
+Without this extension, TLS specifies a fixed maximum plaintext fragment length of 2^14 bytes.
 It may be desirable for constrained clients to negotiate a smaller maximum fragment length due to memory limitations or bandwidth limitations.

 In order to negotiate smaller maximum fragment lengths, clients MAY include an extension of type "max_fragment_length" in the (extended) client hello.
 The "extension_data" field of this extension SHALL contain: